sidorof/dbbase/README.md

 Finally, the serialize / deserialize functions can always be subclassed for special requirements of that particular model.

-### Docs
+### Document Dictionaries

 The same model, Job, can be expressed with details similarly to the OpenAPI specification for objects.
-It is a little different because SQLAlchemy has a more nuanced approach to defaults and onupdate functions.
+It is a little different because SQLAlchemy has a more nuanced approach to defaults and onupdate functions, and foreign keys.
 Just as serialization mentioned above of objects can control what columns to include, the documentation function, `db.doc_table` enables control of what fields to include and what column properties to include.

 The following command
 ```python